cnpryer/huak/README.md

                      your dependencies.*
     fix              Apply auto-fixing to your Python code.*
 ```
-_"*" indicates first-pass of implementaiton is incomplete._
+_"*" indicates first-pass of implementation is incomplete._

 ## Documentation